Publix: Southern expansion

-Kentucky expansion

-On September 7, 2021, Publix announced its first Kentucky location, expected to open in late 2023 in northeast Louisville near the intersection of the Gene Snyder Freeway and Old Henry Road.
-The first Publix Liquors location outside Florida will be adjacent to this supermarket.
-Exactly three months later, Publix announced plans for a second northeast Louisville location, this one near the intersection of Ballardsville and Brownsboro Roads in the Worthington community.
+On September 7, 2021, Publix announced its first Kentucky location, initially expected to open in late 2023 in northeast Louisville near the intersection of the Gene Snyder Freeway and Old Henry Road.
+The first Publix Liquors location outside Florida is adjacent to this supermarket.
+The opening date was slightly delayed to January 10, 2024.
+Exactly three months after the Old Henry location was announced, Publix announced plans for a second northeast Louisville location, this one near the intersection of Ballardsville and Brownsboro Roads in the Worthington community.
 Expected to open in early 2024, this location will also feature an adjacent Publix Liquors store.
 On June 23, 2022, the same day that ground was broken for the Old Henry Road store, the company announced that it had signed a lease for a future store in Lexington at a development on the corner of Harrodsburg Road and Man o' War Boulevard.
 The Lexington store, including an adjacent Publix Liquors location, is planned to open in late 2024.
+A third Louisville location, on Shelbyville Road outside the Snyder Freeway in the far-eastern Eastwood area, was announced in December 2022 and is expected to open in the first half of 2024.
+It will also include an adjacent Publix Liquors store.
+New locations have also been announced for Owensboro and Elizabethtown.